 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to acequinocyl from food and water will utilize 70% of the cPAD for children 1-2 years old, the population group receiving the greatest exposure.
-Based on the explanation in Unit III.C.3., regarding residential use patterns, chronic residential exposure to residues of acequinocyl is not expected.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to acequinocyl from food and water will utilize 45% of the cPAD for children 1-2 years old the population group receiving the greatest exposure.
+Based on the use pattern, chronic residential exposure to residues of acequinocyl is not expected.

-Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in aggregate MOEs of 1200 for adults and 890 for children 6-12 years old.
-Because EPA's level of concern for acequinocyl is a MOE of 100 or below, these MOEs are not of concern.
+Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded that the combined short-term food, drinking water, and dermal and inhalation residential exposures result in aggregate MOE of 2,700 for adults 50+ years old, the highest exposed population.
+Because EPA's level of concern for chemical name is a MOE of 100 or below, these MOEs are not of concern.

 5. Aggregate cancer risk for U.S. population.
-Based on the lack of evidence of carcinogenicity in two adequate rodent carcinogenicity studies, acequinocyl is not expected to pose a cancer risk to humans.
+Based on the lack of evidence of carcinogenicity, acequinocyl is not expected to pose a cancer risk to humans.